xinwenfu/VChat_TRUN/README.md

 > Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!

 ## VChat Setup and Configuration
-This section covers the compilation process, and use of the VChat Server.
-We include instructions for both the original VChat code which was compiled with MinGW and GCC on Windows, and the newly modified code that can be compiled with the Visual Studio C++ compiler.
+This section covers the compilation process and use of the VChat Server.
+We include instructions for both the original VChat code, which was compiled with MinGW and GCC on Windows, and the newly modified code, which can be compiled with the Visual Studio C++ compiler.

 ### Visual Studio
 1. Open the [Visual Studio project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun) for the *essfunc* DLL.